Maki-chan Graphics

 1096...Flag B section

-......Pixel data sections A+B
+......Pixel color sections A+B

 End of file

-The header and palette are immediately followed by a fixed "flag A" section which is always 1000 bytes long, then a variable-size "flag B" section, and a variable-size block of pixel data.
+The header and palette are immediately followed by a fixed "flag A" section which is always 1000 bytes long, then a variable-size "flag B" section, and a variable-size block of pixel color data.

-The pixel data is technically split in two sections due to the 64k segment size on 16-bit systems, but the second section immediately follows the first, so you can treat it as a single block.
+The pixel color data is technically split in two sections due to the 64k segment size on 16-bit systems, but the second section immediately follows the first, so you can treat it as a single block.

 Note: the flag A section's size is not included in the header since it is fixed, and the other section sizes given there may actually be incorrect.
 This is not a problem; during the first decompression phase, only the flag A and flag B sections are being read.
-Pixel data is applied during the second phase, and can be assumed to start immediately after the last flag B byte you processed regardless of the nominal flag B section size.
+Pixel color data is applied during the second phase, and can be assumed to start immediately after the last flag B byte you processed regardless of the nominal flag B section size.

-MAKI v1 decompression
+MAKI decompression

 Click the image to download the example MKI file, to test your decompressor.

-The temporary buffer is written into in 4x4 chunks.
+The mask buffer is written into in 4x4 chunks.
 So, the first write goes in indexes [0,0] to [3,3], the second write in [4,0] to [7,3], and so on.

 Example: